 Advanced Placement Beyond Calculus

 First we address American students who have gone beyond calculus, then international students, since the curricula are different.
 For work beyond calculus we only give placement, not credit.
 For our reasons, look under the Placement and Credit subsection of our Supplemental Information page.

 Those who have gone beyond first-year calculus have typically taken some subset of the four courses linear algebra, multivariate calculus, discrete mathematics, and differential equations.

 Even if you don't plan to take another mathematics course, placement can sometimes be helpful for work in other departments.
 For instance, you can't major in Physics or Chemistry without taking multivariate calculus – except if we say you have placed out, then you don't need to take it.

 However, if you are considering majoring in mathematics, it may be better to take our theoretical versions than to place out.
-That is, even if you have taken linear algebra, you might want to take our honors linear algebra (Math 28 or 28S).
+That is, even if you have taken linear algebra, you might want to take our honors linear algebra (Math 28).
 Even if you have taken multivariate calculus, you might want to take our honors multvariate (Math 35).

 There are three reasons for this:

 - You will be in with the other first-years who want to do mathematics.

 - You will get better prepared for the core major courses Math 63 (Real Analysis) and Abstract Algebra (Math 67).